k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 Fabric System Database is used by Fabric internal processes to monitor, secure, control, configure, audit and operate the application.

-Fabric supports several types of Databases as System Database storage:
+Fabric supports several types of Databases as System Database storage, as described below.

 **NoSQL distributed database, such as Cassandra DB**